JustAnyones/Plugin-creator-website/docs/docs/guides/plugin-encryption.md

 a system for plugin content encryption.

 ## .plugin file creation

-!!! warning "Deprecated"
+!!! danger "Deprecated"
     This is an old method of plugin encryption that has been superseded by the new [`.ttplugin`](#ttplugin_file_creation) format.

-    While ability to read old `.plugin` files will continue to be supported, the ability to create new ones will be removed in the future.
+    While the ability to read old `.plugin` files remains, the ability to create new files has been removed in 1.11.81.

-!!! warning "Note"
-    If you want to encrypt a plugin that requires privileges, consider using the [`.ttplugin`](#ttplugin_file_creation) format instead.

 Let's assume we want to encrypt our plugin which is in the `example_plugin` sub folder in our plugins folder: